lucaspulliese/lucaspulliese/README.md

 I am a self-taught Full stack developer from Argentina.
 There is always something new to learn, so that's why I am passionate about programming.

 - 🔭 I’m currently working at [Flydevs](https://www.flydevs.com/).
+- 💪 My main stack is Vue.js, Node.js and MySQL.
-- 🌱 I’m currently learning the entire ecosystem of React (Redux, React native) and other great stuff like GraphQL, Mobx, etc. But I really love Vue.js.
+- 🌱 I’m currently learning the entire ecosystem of React (Redux, React native) and other great stuff like GraphQL, Mobx, etc.
 - 👯 I like to help people who are starting into the development world.
 - 💬 Ask me about anything you want.